Concept | Architecture model for databases#

 The settings of the SQL connection determine the database and schema where the tables are created.
-DSS also sets the names of the database tables by adding a prefix to the names of the datasets in DSS.
+Dataiku also sets the names of the database tables by adding a prefix to the names of the datasets in Dataiku.

-Finally, DSS sets the column types, so that you don’t have to write
+Finally, Dataiku sets the column types, so that you don’t have to write

 CREATE TABLE statements.

-For more information, see SQL databases in the product documentation.
+For more information, see SQL databases in the reference documentation.